alena-c/data-modeling-postgres/README.md

 ![Star Schema](images/star_schema.png)
     * The schema, consists of four **dimension tables** (`users`, `songs`, `artists`, `time`) and **fact table** `playsongs`.
 (An additional ER diagram could be created with `'./er_diagram.py'` and it's output could be found in `'images/sparkifydb_erd.png'`)
     * Each of the **dimension tables** has a **primary key** -- i.e., `users: `**`user_id`**, `songs: `**`song_id`**, `artists: `**`artist_id`**, and `time: `**`start_time`**.
 These **dimension tables** are referenced by the `songplays` table with the corresponding _foreign keys_(in italic).
-    * Each of the dimension table allows for a simple answer of the Sparkify's needs regarding the users and songs (and if needed artists and time details).
+    * Additionally, each of the dimension table allows for a simple answer of the Sparkify's needs regarding the users and songs (and if needed artists and time details).
+    * Specifically, the dimension tables have the following purposes:
-    * `users` table, in addition, allows to update the status (`level`) of their account.
-A new 'upsert' query would do an update on the level if it encounters an already existing `user_id`.
+      - `users` table keeps all information on the Sparkify users, including their names, gender and the level of subscription they have (free or paid).
+In addition, it is allowed to update that status (`level`).
+A new 'upsert' query would make an update on the level if it encounters an already existing `user_id`.
     * Such desing is perfect for the business problem.
 The denormalized tables allow for easy quering and fast aggregation of all needed information as well as help to perform easy joins.

 > Database design: Describe the schema, you should lay down what are the tables (fact and dimension tables) clearly.
 Mention, the purpose for each of them.